 “The mind is a superb instrument if used rightly.
 Used wrongly, however, it becomes very destructive.
 To put it more accurately … you usually don’t use it at all.
 It uses you.”

-J.Krishnamurti teachings and books have help me gain greater insight into the workings of the mind, society and the human condition.
-J. Krishnamurti is a profound teacher of life, the thinking mind and the human condition.
-Many of his teachings are how to free mankind from the thinking mind and it’s lifetime of conditioning.
+J.Krishnamurti teachings and books have helped me gain greater insight into the workings of the mind, society, and the human condition.
+J. Krishnamurti is a profound teacher of life, the thinking mind, and the human condition.
+Many of his teachings are how to free mankind from the thinking mind and its lifetime of conditioning.
 Through his teachings, he explains how to be totally aware of the mind’s thoughts and its repetitive nature.
 See our article about J. Krishnamurti.